jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

     For example, when you use Logback, you must provide a `logback.xml` configuration file on your Spring Boot application classpath or in the filesystem.
-Alternatively, you can use other means to configure your logging provider and get VMware GemFire to log output.
+Alternatively, you can use other means to configure your logging provider and get [vmware-gemfire-name] to log output.